gambitph/Stackable/readme.txt

 * New: Speed improvements when editing block styles
 * Fixed: Now easier to set left/right paddings to zero
 * Fixed: Compatibility issue when coming from a Stackable beta build
+* Fixed: Some disabled toggle buttons did not display as disabled

 = 2.11.4 =
 * New: Redesigned responsive toggles to make them easier to use and discover